Skip to content

 print(f"token={lock.token} lease={lock.lease}")

-# critical section — lease auto-renews in background
+# critical section — lease auto-renews in a background task

 asyncio.run(main())